MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-bits.md

 <!-- BandwidthThrottlingEndTime-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting limits the network bandwidth that Background Intelligent Transfer Service (BITS) uses for background transfers.
-(This policy setting doesn't affect foreground transfers.)
+(This policy setting doesn't affect foreground transfers).

 You can specify a limit to use during a specific time interval and at all other times.
 For example, limit the use of network bandwidth to 10 Kbps from 8:00 A. M. to 5:00 P. M., and use all available unused bandwidth the rest of the day's hours.